-Years 2-4: Outline for Completion of the Bachelor of Science in Construction Engineering Technology Degree at Montana State University
+Years 2-4: Outline for Completion of the Bachelor of Science in Construction Engineering Technology Degree at Montana State University required for degree completion; the course sequencing indicated below is a general guide on when they can be taken.

 The following courses would be taken at MSU in Bozeman after transferring with Year 1 coursework from Great Falls College.
 These courses are all